firstone/av-remote-poly/POLYGLOT_CONFIG.md

 ### Shield

-In order to see or set activies in *Inputs* node, send *Get Apps List* command and restart IoX Admin Console.
+In order to see or set activies in *Inputs* node, send *Get Apps List* command, restart *AVRemote* node server and restart IoX Admin Console.

 ### Chromecast